 Once you have established the definition of a deficiency with your team, it is important that inspectors all be on the same page.
 You will not get a complete picture of your team’s performance if one inspector rates the carpets in an office a 3 and another rates those same carpets a 4.
 Inconsistent scoring defeats the purpose of performing janitorial inspections.
 Make sure that everyone involved understands what is expected of them in order to get an accurate review of your company’s overall performance.

-Tracking corrective actions, rather than just fixing things on the fly, gives you valuable insight into two metrics:
+Tracking corrective actions, rather than just fixing things on the fly and moving on, gives you valuable insight into two metrics:

 Having all of the inspection results, line-item deficiency notifications, and open ticket resolutions in one place provides your facility managers and clients with a valuable paper trail.
 If you notice in the reports that it is taking your team a long time to solve deficiencies, then you can ask them why this is the case.